killbus/commerce_license/README.txt

 To create products that grant licenses that expire:

 1 Configure or create a checkout flow which does not allow anonymous checkout.
 2 Configure or create an Order Type to use the checkout flow.
 3 Configure or create an Order Item Type to use the Order Type, and work with Licenses.
 4 Configure or create a Product Variation Type to use the Order Item Type, and provide Licenses.
+5 Configure or create a Product Type that uses the Product Variation Type.
- 5 Create one or more products that provide licenses.
+6 Create one or more products that provide licenses.
 In the product variation,
   configure:
   - The license type
   - The expiration.

 To create products that grant licenses that renew with a subscription: